 Let’s look at the difference between being pierced and wounded.
 If you have a broken heart, that means that you have been wounded, not just pierced.
 So what happens is this, when someone else fails of the grace of God, they have just pierced you.
 If you take that into yourself and hang onto it within your spirit and come into agreement with whatever they said or did or come into agreement with bitterness against them for what they did, then comes the wounding.

-Along with that wounding will come torment; the enemy will bring in recall and replay to be sure that that offense becomes a permanent pathway of thought.
+The enemy will bring in recall and replay to be sure that that offense becomes a permanent pathway of thought.
 From there, all he needs to do is trigger that memory and all of those negative feelings and emotions come broiling to the surface again.

 Part two of that verse is an opportunity for us to catch bitterness before it takes a stronghold in our life.
 We can have discernment and choose to separate that person from their sins and not to take it personal.
 If we take in that root of bitterness then we are both being unspiritual.
 How can either of us be recovered?